Brane Stabilization and Regionality of Extra Dimensions

 \ssec{Heat Kernel Technique Applied to the $D=2+1$ Geometries} To verify the poles in the Casimir energy encountered for both the horn and cone geometries in $D=2+1$ ($n=2$) we require the coefficient $a_3$, for which we borrow the results from \cite{Vassilevich:2003xt}, suited for our problem and conventions.
 To apply them, we identify the variables from that work, ($f, E, S, \Pi_+, \Pi_-$) as $f=1$, $E=0$, and $S=0$, with $\Pi_+$ and $\Pi_-$ depending on the choice of boundary condition.
 With these results in hand, we have

 where $\g_{\m\n}$ is the induced metric on the boundary, $\chi=\Pi_+ - \Pi_-$, the Riemann tensor is defined\textsuperscript{\footnotemark[17]} by $ A^\a \equiv R^\a_{~\l\m\n}A^\l$ , and $K_{ab}$ is the extrinsic curvature tensor of the brane.
 Latin (or hatted) indices designate orthonormal coordinates, and repeated indices imply a summation.
-As we have split up both of the geometries into two regions, we take care to calculate $a_3$ one each side of the boundary separately, however in the cases we consider the answers are identical.
+As we have split up both of the geometries into two regions, we take care to calculate $a_3$ on each side of the boundary separately, however, the answers are identical in the cases we consider.

 \sssec{Hyperbolic Horn} Here the determinant of the induced metric on the brane is given by $\abs{\g}=e^{-2z_b}$, where we have set the horn curvature scale, $z_\star\equiv 1$.
 The relevant geometric objects are